GoogleCloudPlatform/automlops/README.md

     ├── requirements.txt                           : Package requirements for running pipeline.py.
     ├── runtime_parameters                         : Variables to be used in a PipelineJob.
         ├── pipeline_parameter_values.json         : Json containing pipeline parameters.
-├── provision                                      : Vertex ai pipeline definitions.
+├── provision                                      : Provision configurations and details.
     ├── provision_resources.sh                     : Provisions the necessary infra to run the MLOps pipeline.
     ├── provisioning_configs                       : (Optional) Relevant terraform/Pulumi config files for provisioning infa.
 ├── scripts                                        : Scripts for manually triggering the cloud run service.